naomihunt25/ceioty-media/README.md

 ![lighthouse result success page](assets/images/lighthouse-success.webp)

 ### Manual testing
-- I’ve tested the website to ensure it functions across multiple web browsers. <br><br>
+- I’ve tested the website to ensure it functions across multiple web browsers.
-- The site has been checked on a variety of device sizes to confirm it’s fully responsive, maintaining its design and functionality. <br><br>
+- The site has been checked on a variety of device sizes to confirm it’s fully responsive, maintaining its design and functionality.
-- Every link on the page (both internal and external) has been tested to verify they open correctly and lead to the right destinations. <br><br>
+- Every link on the page (both internal and external) has been tested to verify they open correctly and lead to the right destinations.
-- I reviewed the text and fonts to guarantee they are clear, easy to read, and user-friendly. <br><br>
+- I reviewed the text and fonts to guarantee they are clear, easy to read, and user-friendly.
-- The contact form was also tested to ensure they only allow valid entries and successfully redirect users to the confirmation page after submission. <br><br>
+- The contact form was also tested to ensure they only allow valid entries and successfully redirect users to the confirmation page after submission.
 Below are some screenshots showcasing how the site appears on different devices.

 ### Desktop